Biology Requirements

 General Requirements for All Major Programs

-For all major programs offered by the department, the point scale for retention of the major applies to all courses required for the major and all elected biology courses.
+For all biology major programs, the point scale for retention of the major applies to all courses required for the major and all elected biology courses.
 Courses required for the biology and computational biology majors may not be taken satisfactory/unsatisfactory.
 A maximum of four credit hours of independent study and two credit hours of seminar may be counted toward the major.
 No more than eight credit hours in a semester or 12 credit hours in total from off-campus study programs may be counted toward the major requirements.
 The academic honor of “Distinction in the Major” will be awarded to students who have an average of at least 3.5 in the biology or computational biology majors.

 Requirements for the Major in Biology